 In ladies indicators consist of:

 • painful sex

-• severe pain in lower stomach - this sign occurs because the infection has already spread to the fallopian tubes and the stomach.
-It is typically accompanied with fever.
+• severe pain in the lower stomach - this sign occurs because the infection has already spread to the fallopian tubes and the stomach.
+It is typically accompanied by fever.

 • vaginal bleeding between periods and after vaginal intercourse

 • pelvic pain

 Gonorrhea may be treated and healed.
 The objective here is to cure the infected persons and their sexual mates.
 In older people, gonorrhea is taken care of with an antibiotic that can be oral or by an injection.
 It is recommended to take all your antibiotics even though you feel better.
 Do not treat your gonorrhea with another person’s medication.
 This only makes it difficult to treat yours.
 As a result of up-and-coming strains of drug-resistant Neisseria gonorrhoeae, a collection of medications known as cephalosporin is advisable by the Centers for Disease Control and Prevention to address uncomplicated instances of gonorrhea.

 You can be reinfected in case your partner is not treated.
 It is essential that your partner gets a gonorrhea test and treated.
 Your partner will receive the similar treatment as yours.
 This will help put a stop to further spread of the problem.